nlz-crtl/nlz-ctrl.io/module1.md

 ## Key learnings ##

-•	Identify and explain Cyber Security issues
+•	The fundamentals of computer networks and security and principles of information security management.

-•	Evaluate critically implications of the key vulnerabilities
+•	How to use and evaluate security vulnerability and assessment tools.

-•	Identify and assess threats of software and network security
+•	An understanding of future network architectures and information security management.

-•	Develop mitigation strategies
+•	How to design a security scanning analysis and summarize it for an executive audience

-•	Apply the concepts and principles of secure object-oriented programming and design
+•	How to reflect on and evaluate their personal development.

-•	Evaluate critically the solutions developed to solve/mitigate these security issues.
+•	Knowledge of GDPR and other security standards.